 To use the guarantee, the graduate will submit a letter to the appropriate dean, with appropriate documentation.
-The graduate must be employed in a position directly

-State of Illinois General Education Core Curriculum Requirements related to the program of study and must submit a letter, jointly signed by the employer, within one year of program completion certifying that the graduate is lacking entry-level skills guaranteed in the program.
+The graduate must be employed in a position directly related to the program of study and must submit a letter, jointly signed by the employer, within one year of program completion certifying that the graduate is lacking entry-level skills guaranteed in the program.